mozilla/nunjucks/docs/templating.md

 ### join

-Return a string which is the concatenation of the strings in a sequence.
+Return a string which is the concatenation of the strings in a sequence:

 **Input**